paypal/paypal-android/docs/PayPalWebCheckout/README.md

 ### 6. Approve the order using the PayPal SDK

-To start the PayPal Web Checkokut flow, call `payPalWebCheckoutClient.start(payPalWebCheckoutRequest)`
+To start the PayPal Web Checkout flow, call `payPalWebCheckoutClient.start(payPalWebCheckoutRequest)`

 When a user completes the PayPal payment flow successfully, the result will be returned to the listener set in [step 3](#3-initiate-the-payments-sdk).